blockaj/Electrocution/README.md

 #Electrocution
+Because it uses *sockets*, get it!
 Electrocution is a server built on node.js.
 As of now, the only functionality is an online chat but who knows what's going to come next.
 ##Setup
 1. Download Electrocution: `git clone https://github.com/blockaj/Electrocution.git`